“Altogether, enormously readable and vivid.”

 This novel, Mickey Collins, is not a polemic against the State (whichever State is involved – I haven’t seen a different one yet).
 Neither is it an exposé on the life & times of a dysfunctional/ depraved family.
 To my mind, before we can figure out how to fix this problem within society, we first need to understand it.
 To witness it.
 To do this, we need to be willing to look at it.
 See it!
 See it in all its complicated mess and recognise the Humanity within.
 What would YOU do differently if you were born in Mickey’s place, do you think?

 Was there ever any hope for Mickey?
+Could he have been guided in a different direction at some stage?
 How can we ensure his tragic tale is not repeated again and again?
 What is being done in your neighbourhood to keep the streets clear of Mickey Collins?
 Is this working?
 Should we continue with more of the same?

 You could be happy you do not live in Mickey’s world (although, it is around the corner, down the road from where you are right now).